 Both residents and non-residents are required to file taxes in Panama.
-But unlike some other countries, both residents and non-residents are only taxed on their Panama-earned income.
+But unlike other countries, residents and non-residents are only taxed on their Panama-earned income.
 Foreign-earned income is not taxed in Panama.

 If you work for an employer that withholds taxes, you do not need to file a tax return, and your taxes will be automatically withheld.
-But, if you’re self-employed, have multiple jobs without income withheld, or have a more complicated tax situation, you will need to file a tax return.
+But, if you’re self-employed, have multiple jobs without income withheld, or have a more complicated tax situation, you must file a tax return.

-How much you’ll pay in taxes also depends on if you’re a resident or non-resident.
+How much you’ll pay in taxes depends on whether you’re a resident or non-resident.